marinocom/Early-detection-of-neonatal-sepsis-using-thermal-images/README.md

 - RGB camera (3264×2448 resolution)
 - CUDA-capable GPU (recommended for real-time processing)
 - ~252GB storage for dataset

-### Usage

-As this work is for research purposes only and deals with sensitive data non-authorized for sharing the usage tab is empty.

 ## Future Enhancements